-Real-life drama prepared him for his role as cancer advocate
+Real-life drama prepared him for his new role as cancer advocate

 by Laura Shipp

 Patrick Dempsey plays America’s dreamiest neurosurgeon on the hit ABC medical drama Grey’s Anatomy.
 At the fictional Seattle Grace Hospital, his character, Dr. Derek “McDreamy” Shepherd, performs complicated, risky procedures, including a stand-still operation, double-barrel brain by-passes, and separation surgery for adult conjoined twins.
 But in real life, when his mother was diagnosed with ovarian cancer in 1996, Patrick admits that he felt powerless.

 “I think the thing that happens when you discover that either you have cancer or someone in your family does is you realize how helpless you do feel,” Patrick tells me during a break from a fundraiser for Breakaway from Cancer™.
 Patrick remembers how overwhelming it was for his family to sort through the vast amount of information when looking for resources and treatment options to help his mother battle the disease.
 This inspired him to join the Breakaway from Cancer initiative, which raises funds for organizations that provide support for people living with cancer and their families.

 “I really believe in what they’re doing and the partners that they are working with, which is The Wellness Community, a great support group for caregivers and people battling cancer,” he says.
 “And also the National Coalition for Cancer Survivorship and the good work that they’re doing in Washington.

 “It really taught me how vulnerable you are in that situation.
 You can’t be alone.
 You need support.”